 We offer all employees globally a thorough health check-up, and provide assistance with vaccinations when necessary.
 To protect our employees in the event of illness, disability or accident, we make an extensive insurance programme available at each of our offices, further supplemented by global policies.

 We also assign great importance to a healthy diet of our staff: DVB has handed over the operation of its employee restaurants in Frankfurt/Main and Amsterdam to external service providers.
-In some locations we provide employees with free coffee, tea, water and fresh fruits.
+In all locations we provide employees with free coffee, tea, water and fresh fruits.